floschl/pysamosa/README.md

 - SAMOSA+ [3]
 - CORAL [4,5]

-In addition, FF-SAR-processed S6-MF can be retracked using the zero-Doppler of SAMOSA2 and a specifically adapted
+In addition, FF-SAR-processed S6-MF can be retracked using the zero-Doppler of SAMOSA2 and a specially adapted
 $\alpha_p$ LUT table, as been used in [5] and created by the ESA L2 GPP project [7].

 Not validated (experimental) features: